 Best for: Enterprises with hybrid cloud and multi-cloud use cases

-It also uses traditional approaches to improve cloud financial management.
+The platform uses traditional approaches to improve cloud financial management.
 With CloudHealth, you can rightsize your cloud resources to reduce cloud waste, get recommendations to reduce your cloud bill, and continuously monitor cloud consumption against your budget.
+In 2025, Broadcom introduced AI-powered features including Intelligent Assist and Smart Summary to the CloudHealth experience.

 7. CloudBolt